squigglesdev/VexLoader/GETTING_STARTED.md

     # OnLoad and Tick...

     def recieveCommand(self, process, line):
-        if 'Template' in line:
+        if 'Example' in line:
-            process.log('Template plugin recieved command!')
+            process.log('Example plugin recieved command!')
             # Note: it is more efficient to use a regex to search for a string
         else:
             pass